Freiburg Vision Test ‘FrACT’

 1. The observation distance.
 Measure from screen to eye; enter value at the Settings screen in centimeters.
 And make sure this distance is being kept throughout the test.

 2. The length of the blue ruler line on the Settings screen (no need for a ruler with the plastic-card approach).
 This allows the program to calculate the screen resolution (pixels per mm).
+Don’t change the zoom level of your browser or the operating system after calibration, obviously.

 How to get rid of “Warning: Calibration…”